Form · Schedule SESide Hustle Tax Calculator

 As a 1099 contractor or freelancer, you are both the employer and the employee.
 That means you pay the full 15.3% self-employment tax — 12.4% for Social Security (up to the wage base of $168,600 in 2024) and 2.9% for Medicare (no cap).

 On top of that, your side hustle income stacks on top of your W-2 salary, so every dollar is taxed at your highest marginal bracket.
 If your W-2 job puts you in the 22% bracket, your side hustle income starts there — not at the bottom.
+That’s also why the IRS expects quarterly 1040-ES payments — and why tracking every business deduction matters so much.

 • Consider an S-Corp election.
-If your side hustle earns over $40-50K, forming an S-Corp lets you pay yourself a reasonable salary and take the rest as distributions, avoiding SE tax on the distribution portion.
+If your side hustle earns over $40-50K, an S-Corp lets you pay yourself a reasonable salary and take the rest as distributions, avoiding SE tax on the distribution portion.

 • Open a Solo 401(k) or SEP IRA.
-You can contribute up to $23,000 (employee) plus 25% of net self-employment income (employer) to a Solo 401(k), reducing your taxable income significantly.
+Contribute up to $23,000 (employee) plus 25% of net self-employment income (employer) to a Solo 401(k), reducing your taxable income significantly.

 • Pay quarterly estimated taxes.
 Avoid a surprise tax bill (and potential penalties) by paying estimated taxes each quarter using IRS Form 1040-ES.